 A Tree for All Seasons by Maryse Guittet

 Even the littlest readers love to touch and interact with a board book.
 Turn the top part of the tree to see what it looks like in each season.
-Life the flaps to see who is hiding under the branches.
+Lift the flaps to see who is hiding under the branches.
 Surprise~ it’s a bunny!

 Bedtime for Chickies by Janee Trasler

-It’s time for bed but just as everyone is ready to tuck in, the chickies: are thristy, have to go potty, and need a story.
+It’s time for bed but just as everyone is ready to tuck in, the chickies: are thirsty, have to go potty, and need a story.
 You know how these things go!
 Very silly and fun.

 Little White Rabbit by Kevin Henkes